lionel-ict/PongJavascript/README.md

 # jspong-ai
-JavaScript Pong Game with some AI stuff
+Working on a JavaScript Pong Game with Machine Learning